kjelloh/advent_of_code_2021/README.md

 * Multidimensional std::array member in a Matric class could not be brace initialised!
     * It has something to do with what this article "Nested Initializer Lists for Multidimensional Arrays" solves (https://christophercrouzet.com/blog/dev/nested-initializers)?
     * I have to come back to this Issue.
 But the bottom line is that I lost valuable time trying to get my code to compile...
-    * The following code does NOT compile
+    * The following code does NOT compile (however many curly braces I try to add in trial and error...)
 ```

 class Matrix {
   public:
   std::array<std::array<int,3>,3> m;